 Let’s start by building a processing graph with a Kafka Streams program.
 Here’s the requirements graph for the project:

 Figure 1 Here’s the view of our business requirements cast in a graph.
-Vertexes are processing nodes that handle data and the edges show the flow of data.
+Vertices are processing nodes that handle data and the edges show the flow of data.

 Next, we’ll build a Kafka Streams program concurrent to this graph.
 It’s a relatively high-level approach, and some details have been left out to keep the article from being overwhelming.